mobizt/Firebase-ESP32/README.md

 fbdo.setResponseSize(8192); //minimum size is 4096 bytes
 ```

+## Memory Options for ESP32

+In ESP32 module that has PSRAM installed, you can enable it and set the library to use this external memory instead.

-### Use PSRAM
+### Arduino IDE

-To enable PSRAM in ESP32 module with on-board PSRAM chip, in Arduino IDE
+To enable PSRAM in ESP32 module.

 ![Enable PSRAM in ESP32](/media/images/ESP32-PSRAM.png)

+### PlatformIO IDE

-In PlatformIO in VSCode IDE, add the following build_flags in your project's platformio.ini file
+In PlatformIO on VSCode or Atom IDE, add the following build_flags in your project's platformio.ini file.

 ```ini
 build_flags = -DBOARD_HAS_PSRAM -mfix-esp32-psram-cache-issue
 ```

-*When config the IDE or add the build flags to use PSRAM in the ESP32 dev boards that do not have on-board PSRAM chip, your device will be crashed (reset).

-Since v3.12.0, this library supports PSRAM for internal memory allocation which you can config to use it via [**FirebaseFS.h**](src/FirebaseFS.h) with this macro.
+Once the external Heap memory was enabled in IDE, to allow the library to use the external memory, you can set it in [**FirebaseFS.h**](src/FirebaseFS.h) by define this macro.

 ```cpp
 #define FIREBASE_USE_PSRAM
 ```